Haier: A Company Worth Studying!

 A 'platform-based enterprise' no longer functions as a self-contained system, but as a network platform: one that integrates the Internet into everything they do.
 It gives seamless access to world-class resources.
 All stakeholders can co-create based on shared interests, risks and successes.
 This allows Haier to provide more value to customers.

-To make this possible, Haier reorganised its structure to allow it to operate as a network.
+To make this possible, Haier reorganised its organizational structure to allow it to operate as a network.
 Their solution was to eliminate the entire middle management (about 12,000 employees) and replace it with thousands of small, independent companies.
 Haier refers to these as 'Micro-Enterprises’ and they are an essential part of Haier’s success.

 2019 - Ecosystem of Micro-Communities